Prepositions of Time - ESL EFL Teaching Resources

 Help your students to understand how to use prepositions of time with this dominoes game.
 The dominoes contain the prepositions of time in, on and at on one side and a time expression on the other.
 One student places a domino in front of them and the other student tries to match the preposition with a time expression by placing one of his or her dominoes at either end of the first domino.
 The students continue taking it in turns to place dominoes until one student has no dominoes left.
 This student is the winner.

 ESL EFL Writing Activity - Elementary - 25 Minutes

-This imaginative activity is perfect for teaching prepositions of time.
+This imaginative two-part activity is perfect for teaching prepositions of time.
 First of all, the students read how to use time prepositions.
-Then they complete sentences using the correct preposition of time.
+Then they complete sentences with: in, on or at.
 After that, the students are given time preposition cards.
-The teacher calls out time expressions, and the students have to hold up the correct preposition of time.
+The teacher calls out time expressions and the students have to hold up the correct preposition of time.
 If they hold up the wrong preposition or are too slow, they are out.
 The winner is the last student left playing the game.

 Invite me out

 ESL EFL Speaking and Matching Activity - Elementary - 30 Minutes

 In this compelling teaching activity, students play a game of dominoes, matching places and time expressions with the correct preposition.
 The students also practice making invitations using time and place prepositions.
 In groups of four, students play a game of dominoes with preposition cards and invite cards.
 The players put down dominoes by making sure that the preposition matches the time or place on the previous domino.
 If a player cannot put down one of their dominoes, they have two options.
 They can play an invite card by holding up their card and inviting another player to go out, stating the time and place.
 They can also take a domino from the top of the pile and put it down if they can.
 The winner is the first player to get rid of all their dominoes.

 Prepositions of Time Lesson

 ESL EFL Lesson - Elementary - 45 Minutes